Samurai9954/Infinity-Square-AI-Portal/README.md

 This is the official repository Infinity Square AI Portal.

 Infinity Square is an AI Library Like Tensorflow except It's Much Easier!
-We At Team Infinty, Want To Make Things Easier!
+We At Team Infinity, Want To Make Things Easier!
 You can see it for yourself -

 |     Normal IC Made In Python      |        IC Made In Infinty Square        |
 | :-------------------------------: | :--------------------------------------:|